-- Implement mechanisms to ensure that no biometric identifiers are sold, leased, or disclosed– Businesses and organizations are advised to implement mechanisms that will ensure that no citizen’s biometric identifier is sold, leased, or disclosed to any third parties by the company who collected this information, the employees of said company, and any related parties of the company.
+- Implement mechanisms to ensure that no biometric identifiers are sold, leased, or disclosed– Businesses and organizations are advised to implement mechanisms that will ensure that no citizen’s biometric identifier is sold, leased, or disclosed to any third parties by the company that collected this information, the employees of said company, and any related parties of the company.

 What are the penalties for non-compliance under CUBI?

 Under CUBI, business entities and organizations who are found to be in non-compliance with the law are subject to monetary penalties of up to $25,000 per violation.
 CUBI is enforced by the Texas State Attorney General, and the law does not allow for individuals to bring a private right of action lawsuits in regards to violations of the law.
 Notably, there is no maximum cap in regards to the monetary fines that can be imposed as a result of CUBI violations.
 To provide an example of the scope and potential severity of punishment under CUBI, technology giant Facebook was probed by the Texas Attorney General in regards to violations of CUBI in 2020, following Facebook settling of a class-action lawsuit in response to violations of the Illinois’s Biometric Information Privacy Act or BIPA earlier this year.